 The Westside Observer (WSO) has covered this saga since September 2014.
-Briefly, Jo Ho-Dennis Herrera's Chief Trial Deputy since 2000.
+Briefly, Jo Ho Dennis Herrera's Chief Trial Deputy since 2000.
 In December 2011, the FBI notified her abo sewer repair claims submitted to the Claims Unit within the City Attorney's Office (CAO).
-His claims to replace sewers, allegedly damaged by City-owned tree roots had soared from \$1 2020 Westside San Francisco Media.
-No portion of the articles or arrivork may be a solid a without expressed consent.
+Hi claims to replace sewers, allegedly damaged by City owned tree roots had soared from \$1

-Whistleblower Joanne Hoeper
+2020 Westside San Francisco Media.
+No portion of the articles of artwork may be without expressed consen

-James Madison Freedom of Information Award badgered them to sign claims?
-Many claims were signed by plumbing corporaty owners, making them invalid.
-Sewers were usually replaced rand, sewer replacements charges were inflated by \$3,000 above standallowed private plumbing companies to fix sewer lines that were the rest the required bidding process.
-Accordingly, taxpayers were funding private plumbing company bonanzas.
+Whistleblower Joanne Hoeper James Madison Freedom of Information Awar(badgered them?td'sign claims?ManyClaims/Were'signed/by/plumb/ng'c property owners, making them invalid.
+Sewers were usually replaced ra-And, sewer replacements charges were inflated by \$3,000 above standa allowed private plumbing.companies to fix sewer lines that were the res the required bidding process.
+Accordingly, taxpayers were funding priva plumbing company bonanzas.

-...the lawsuit and jury verdict serve a significant benefit on the genera government officials from engaging in unlawful retaliation against a w of various statutes. - Court documents"
+...the lawsuit and jury verdict serve a significant benefit on the genera government officials from engaging in unlawful retaliation against a v of various statutes. - Court documents"